os-migrate/os-migrate/README.md

     - 1 volume totalling 1 GB in source environment
     - 2 volumes totalling 6 GB in destination environment
     - 2 VMs totalling 35 GB disk usage in each environment
+- Set-up a python virtual environment [here](https://www.redhat.com/en/blog/python-venv-ansible) so you're able to set a version of openstacksdk from RHOSO 18.

 ## Workflow